Caleb9/downloader/README.md

 I am only just starting to learn TypeScript and ReactJS.
 The code of the Web client leaves a lot to be desired in terms of quality and testability, I'm sure.
 It certainly could look better too.
 Things might improve with time, I'm also open for co-op.
-Meanwhile, I beg for your understanding ;).

 ## Building the Docker image